smtilson/pp2-quiz-project/README.md

 Fix: This was fixed by catching empty strings and preventing them from being submitted.
 Subsequently, 'mouseoverevent' triggers were completely removed.
 - When submitting an answer with button click, or enter key playSongQuiz was being triggered too many times.
 Fix: The above fix addressed this.
 I also refactored how the function was being assigned to the listener, I believe this also addressed the issue.
+- At 320px, the body was not properly centered.
+Fix: Changing video iframes to width==300 height=225 addressed the issue.
+[SO: body width question](#so-body-width-question) -